 Juniors Project - Primary 6 & 7

 Over the years the project has grown.
-Last year the Juniors project covered three regions; The Lothians, West of Scotland (Glasgow to Ayr) and Tayside & Fife.
-For the next academic year six regions will run - Lothian, Falkirk, Glasgow, Ayrshire, Central and Tayside & Fife.
+Last year the Juniors project covered three six regions will run - Lothian, Falkirk, Glasgow, Ayrshire, Central and Tayside & Fife.
 Over the coming year, while dropping Stirling, we will be adding Aberdeen and looking at Inverness and Hamilton.
 Glasgow is being considered for two projects.

 This is a cross-curricular project which uses a court case to encompass a range of class room subjects - from art to journalism, debating and writing skills, to name just a few.
 In years gone by the project centered around poor Mrs Telfer, a pensioner, who asked her grandson to get a new battery for her aged mobile telephone.
 For whatever reason Mrs Telfer ended up with a new phone - and a new contract.
 Who was at fault?
 Mrs Telfer, her grandson or the phone provider, All Talk Communications t/a Talk 'n Txt?

 Last year saw the introduction of a new case, The Sims, the Byte family and SMC Insurance.
 With parents away, what was meant to be a small gathering, turned into a party that left a great deal of damage in its wake, food bought on account and claims and counter-claims by the insurers as the Sims try to recover their loss against their insurance policy.
 Internet safety features, the use of social media and well as a generous helping of science, all to argue your case.

 Each year core elements remain; producing art work and newspapers at various intervals that reflect their progress and the making of gowns before presenting their case to a real Sheriff by way of making submissions and using witnesses and productions